-Relax on board the newly launched Spirit of Wollumbin.
-A recently renovated passenger ferry that runs a variety of different cruises along the Tweed and Rous Rivers, including Heritage Cruises, Scenic Cruises and Cocktail Cruises.
+Relax onboard the newly launched Spirit of Wollumbin.
+A recently renovated passenger ferry that runs a variety of different cruises along the Tweed and Rous Rivers.
+It includes Heritage Cruises, Scenic Cruises, and Cocktail Cruises.
 For a full range of tours available see their web site @ Mount Warning Tours

 Cruising on the Tweed River

 One of the best regional Galleries we have been to.
 Boasting a fantastic cafe with panoramic views of the beautifully Murwillumbah countryside.
 There are some magnificent paintings on display.
 It also houses the works of world-renowned artist Margaret Olly, including a replica of her house and studio.

 World Heritage Rainforest Information Centre